COLORATA fa COLORATA Walther, 1972 (engl./ fr.)

-Type : E. Walther, 2 April 1959, from plant cultivated at the University of California Botanical Garden (57.794) (Cas 413924).
+Type : E. Walther, 2 April 1959, from plant cultivated at the University of California Botanical Garden (57.794) (CAS 413924).
 This plant had been received from J.D.
-Zabaleta of Guadalajara, who had them from gardens in Guadalajara, Jalisco, Mexico.
+Zabaleta of Guadalajara, who had it from gardens in Guadalajara, Jalisco, Mexico.

 Rosettes simple when young, giving out offsets belatedly.

 Leaves crowded, about 25 in number, elliptic-oblong, acute or shortly acuminate, to 10 cm long and 3 cm broad, thick, evenly upcurved, nearly flat above, beneath rounded and keeled, with an obscure ridge above near one edge, yellowish-green to whitish, strongly tinged carmine above.

 Inflorescence to 30 cm tall, 2- branched, peduncle flexuose, to 4 mm thick at base, red, bracts appressed, linear-lanceolate, acuminate, rounded beneath, concave above, branches secund-racemose, pedicels to 14 mm long, strongly turbinate below calyx, red.

 Flowers : Sepals unequal, very thin, longest 5 mm long, deltoid to ovate-deltoid, acute, appressed, connate at base and decurrent to pedicel, corolla cylindroid, to 12 mm long, 7 mm in diameter near base, 5 mm at mouth, peach-red - coral-red, petals neither keeled nor hollowed, but strongly connate with sepals and pedicels at base, orange inside, carpels 8 mm long, slender, whitish below, above green, nectaries narrow, oblique, to 2 mm wide.